josamontiel/Detection-Engineering-Framework/ucf.md

 ## Audience

-This document is intended for security managers, SOC managers, SOC analysts, and professionals within the SOC, that are responsible for focusing on the design, capability and maturity of use case development and security monitoring.
+This document is intended for security managers, SOC managers, SOC analysts, Detection Engineers and professionals within the SOC, that are responsible for focusing on the design, capability and maturity of use case development and security monitoring.
 We hope that this guide will serve as a valuable reference and practical companion for security professionals,